electrichive/waggledance/index.md

 Read [Designing Your Life](http://designingyour.life/)

+## Advanced Topics
+By this point, you should be very able to pick out topics on your own!
+Here are some topics that you can put on your list, if you need any inspiration.
+* Functional languages: Haskell, Common Lisp, Scheme, Clojure
+* Computer architecture: Nand2Tetris
+* Parallel programming & concurrency
+* Operating systems
+* Programming languages, compilers & interpreters
+* Distributed systems
+* Machine Learning, AI and Deep Learning
+* Cryptocurrencies
+* Cryptography
+* Systems Administration
+* DevOps
+* Discrete math
+* Linear algebra

 # Level 4 (Advanced) - Step 8
 ## Do good in the world; hack the planet (1 lifetime)
 Now that you're a successful programmer, give back!
 Please consider contributing to the Electric Hive's cause by: